Indigenous Harm Reduction Program

 How does harm reduction reduce stigma?

-Harm reduction shifts from judgment to compassion.
+Harm reduction shifts judgment of substance use to compassion.
 It treats substance use disorder as a medical condition.
-By using respectful language and offering support, people feel safe and respected.
+Harm reduction uses respectful language and offers support, so people feel safer and respected.

 How can I reduce stigma around substance use?